Swimming pool sanitation: Chlorine and bromine methods

 Conventional halogen-based oxidizers such as chlorine and bromine are convenient and economical primary sanitizers for swimming pools and provide a residual level of sanitizer that remains in the water.
 Chlorine-releasing compounds are the most popular and frequently used in swimming pools whereas bromine-releasing compounds have found heightened popularity in spas and hot tubs.
 Both are members of the halogen group with demonstrated ability to destroy and deactivate a wide range of potentially dangerous bacteria and viruses in swimming pools and spas.
-Both exhibit three essential elements as ideal first-line-of-defense sanitizers for swimming pools and spas: they are fast-acting and enduring, they are effective algaecides, and they oxidize undesired contaminants.
+Both exhibit three essential elements as ideal first-line-of-defense sanitizers for swimming pools and spas: they are fast-acting and enduring (timescale of hours to weeks), they are effective algaecides, and they oxidize undesired contaminants.

 Swimming pools can be disinfected with a variety of chlorine-releasing compounds.
 The most basic of these compounds is molecular chlorine (Cl_{2}); however, its application is primarily in large commercial public swimming pools.
 Inorganic forms of chlorine-releasing compounds frequently used in residential and public swimming pools include sodium hypochlorite commonly known as liquid bleach or simply bleach, calcium hypochlorite and lithium hypochlorite.
 Chlorine residuals from Cl_{2} and inorganic chlorine-releasing compounds break down rapidly in sunlight.
 To extend their disinfectant usefulness and persistence in outdoor settings, swimming pools treated with one or more of the inorganic forms of chlorine-releasing compounds can be supplemented with cyanuric acid – a granular stabilizing agent capable of extending the active chlorine residual half-life (t_{½}) by four to sixfold.